ChienKangLu/Chinese-Document-Clustering-using-K-means-and-word2vec/README.md

 ## Clustering
 + K means
-+ Use silhouette analysis to find which cluster number is better
++ Use silhouette analysis to find how many cluster number is better

 ## Document visualization